WakiMak/trentent.github.io-forked/_posts/2018-04-09-group-policy-monolithic-vs-functional-design-and-performance-evaluation.md

                                                         </div>

                                                         <p>
-                                                          Challenge: Different applications have differing levels of operating system support.&nbsp; A vendor might only support their app on a specific operating system, or multiple /older/ operating systems, or the organization hasn&#8217;t updated to a new version that supports the new OS; whether because the new version has a cost attached to upgrading the org cannot [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                                          Challenge: Different applications have differing levels of operating system support.&nbsp; A vendor might only support their app on a specific operating system, or multiple /older/ operating systems, or the organization hasn't updated to a new version that supports the new OS; whether because the new version has a cost attached to upgrading the org cannot [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                           <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->